PeterTh/PtBi/Readme.md

-This is not a particularly clean project, it was never really intended for public release and has been developed over almost 6 years now.
+This is not a particularly clean project, it was never really intended for public release and has been developed over more than 6 years now.
 Some of the code is even older and hijacked from other projects, so I'd appreciate not drawing too many conclusions about my development skills/style from